bikash451/Bypass-Authentication/README.md

 1. Limit login attempts per IP and per account.
 2. Temporarily lock after N failures and notify the account owner.
 3. Require MFA (OTP, push, or hardware key)
-4. Use of strong passwords with alpha-numeric character.
+4. Use of strong passwords with alpha-numeric characters.

 ### Recommended Browsers